jjvanzon/JJs-Reference-Architecture/code-style.md

 - [C# Coding Conventions](http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx)
 - [Coding Techniques and Programming Practices](http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx)

 A tool like [`ReSharper`](https://www.jetbrains.com/resharper) may help.
 Its settings can be fine-tuned to closely match the preferences.
-It then checks the code style and can auto-format code for you.
+It then checks the code style and can auto-format for you.

 Casing